 Root canal treatment is the removal of the tooth’s pulp, including nerves, blood and lymph vessels.
 Once the damaged, diseased or dead pulp is removed, the remaining space is cleaned, shaped and filled.
 There is some controversy surrounding the use of this therapy due to dental medicine not being able to completely sterilize the tooth structure.
 Therefore we recommend that root canal treatments only be performed by specialists (endodontists) who are highly trained in these procedures.
 If patients have concerns about the status of their existing root canals, we encourage them to have a dental evaluation with one of our doctors.
 At that time, it might be recommended to have a 3D (Cone-beam) scan of the tooth, to check for possible areas of infection around the root canaled teeth.
 It might also be recommended to have an EAV BioScan assessment with Denise Schneider.
 This article discusses the concerns of root canals, and how they could be linked to health risks.

 Our office submits claims for out-of-network coverage with most insurance plans, except for the state plans.
 We are able to contact your insurance provider to get a general breakdown of your benefits, process your insurance claims, and provide you with a cost estimate prior to performing any dental treatment.
 However, we highly recommend that patients also contact their provider for more detailed insurance benefits.

 We do regularly refer to outside practitioners when appropriate, including dental specialists for oral surgery, root canals, orthodontics, pediatrics, and periodontics.
-We also refer to other alternative health practitioners for additional care in chiropractic, acupuncture, functional medicine, naturopathy, energy medicine, speech therapy, and massage therapy.
+We also refer to other alternative health practitioners for additional care in chiropractic, functional medicine, naturopathy, speech therapy, and massage therapy.